-This chapter is intended to software and information architects faced with the development of highly dynamic, personalized, and content-centric Web applications.
-The patterns within this chapter can be used as a roadmap for building architectures capable of serving clients with dynamic Web pages in a consistent and efficient manner.
+This paper is intended to software and information architects faced with the development of highly dynamic, personalized, and content-centric web applications.
+The patterns within this paper can be used as a roadmap for building architectures capable of serving clients with dynamic web pages in a consistent and efficient manner.
+This is a living document and therefore your input and participation is very much appreciated.
+Thus, if you harvest new patterns, variants or can supply known uses feel free to contact any of the authors.